bcronje/docs/docs/management/policy.md

 ### Fully connected mesh

 Full mesh connectivity arises when multiple systems are members of Tags on both sides of a Policy, all affected systems are connected to one another.
-In the following example a Policy defines connectivity between systems tagged with the ==servers== Tag.
+In the following example a Policy defines connectivity between systems tagged as ==servers==.

 | Policy Name       | Sender Tags | Receiver Tags |
 | ----------------- | ----------- | ------------- |